skorokithakis/ez-openai/README.md

         "unit": "The temperature unit , either `c` or `f`.", }) def get_weather(city: str, unit: Enum("unit", ["c", "f"])):
+    """Get the weather for a given city, and in the given unit."""
     # ...do some magic here to get the weather...
     print(f"I'm getting the weather for {city} woooooo") return {"temperature": 26, "humidity": "60%"}